gustavious/vue-chat/README.md

 ## Learnings
 I haven't used vue in a while, but setting up a project is fairly easy.
 This web interface is made mainly with vuetify components and vuex as the data state management library.
 Vuex is a reactive data flow which is very similar to flux or redux, it's very easy to handle side effects with its implementation of actions and mutations.

 Speaking of Vue, this repo uses just two main components.
-A window to store the chat and a Message componet to render the text each time a message is pushed by user interaction or as a response from the api.
+A window to store the chat and a Message component to render the text each time a message is pushed by an user interaction or as a response from the api.

 ### Main stack
     - Vue 2